 - Figure out if you can do something part time.
 If you’ve always wanted to open a surf shop, figure out how you can do it online.
 Take a look at eBay and see what others are doing.
 Maybe you can find a market where you can sell stuff.
 This can only help as you learn the market before you jump in full time.
 You want to open up your own coffee shop someday?
 Go get a job at Starbucks or somewhere else part time.
 Learn the ins and outs.
 That experience will be valuable

 - Start small.
 My eventual goal is to be a motivational speaker.
 I decided to join Toastmasters last year.
 Two primary reasons – First and foremost, to get more comfortable speaking.
 Getting my “reps” so to speak.
 With each speech, I get more comfortable and the butterflies get less and less.
-Second – speaking about my passion – a lot of what I write on 1440 – it’s amazing when you present/speak about something your passionate about, how fun it becomes.
+Second – speaking about my passion – a lot of what I write on 1440 – it’s amazing when you present/speak about something you’re passionate about, how fun it becomes.

 - Find a partner that has similar interest and maybe more time.
 I have a friend that wanted to get into real estate management.
 He already had a great job in medical sales.
 Instead of quitting his job, he tested the waters.
 After finding two partners, he was able to work part-time on it, while the others did as well.
 He actually found that it wasn’t what he wanted to do (after about 2 years of working on).